 Thousands of food traders, charities, campaigning organisations and sellers of the bizarre and unique apply to trade at Glastonbury Festival each year.
 Pitches are not allocated on a first come first served basis.
 We assess each application on its own merit so we ask for as much information as possible including photographs of your stall and products.
 There will be more than 200,000 people on site at the busiest, with the public arriving from Wednesday morning onwards and most staying until Monday morning.

 * Please read thoroughly even if you have traded at the Festival before *

 What does Glastonbury Festival look for from applicants?

 The presentation and appearance of your stall is important as is the goods you are proposing to sell.
 The online application process requires you to upload photos of your stall and products.
-If you do not have photos of your stall, we would need to see a sketch or artists impression of how your stall would look if it were at Glastonbury Festival 2015, applications with no photos/sketches are incomplete and will not go through to the selection process.
-We look for creative and aesthetically pleasing stalls which fit in with the ethics of the Festival.
-We are keen for the Festival Markets to be full of good quality food/products, at a fair price.
+If you do not have photos of your stall, we would need to see a sketch or artists impression of how your stall would look if it were at Glastonbury Festival 2024.
+Applications with no photos/sketches are incomplete and will not go through to the selection process.
+We look for creative and aesthetically pleasing stalls which fit in with the ethics of the Festival and are keen for the Festival Markets to be full of good quality food/products, at a fair price.

 Is there anything I am not allowed to sell?

 In your application we would ask that you give details of everything you wish to sell onsite.
 Successful applicants will be advised in their Offer to Trade of any products listed on their application which cannot be sold.
 We are very careful to minimise product clashes across site and selling products without prior authorisation from the Main Markets Office will be considered a breach of the Terms and Conditions.
 Contraband items are detailed in our Terms and Conditions which form part of the application process.

 After successfully halting the sale of single use plastic bottles on site in 2019, any drinks sold must be in cans or paper cups only.